 Is online education right for you?
 Here are 5 things you should ask yourself before enrolling

 An online program, however, is still a commitment.
-You will still put in the same level of work as you would its on-campus counterpart.
+You will still put in the same level of work as you would with its on-campus counterpart.
 Before you make that decision, here are five questions you should ask yourself before enrolling in an online program.

 1. What are your goals?

 In answering this question, it is best that you list down your goals.
 The more personal they are, the better.
-Your list can be your physical reminder of why you invest in your education and why despite the challenges, you must overcome, improve, and comply with the demands of your online studies.
+Your list can be your physical reminder of why you invest in your education and why despite the challenges, you must overcome, improve, and meet the demands of your online studies.

 3. Do you have access to the right technology?

 4. How do you learn best?

-5. How much time can you invest to learning online?
+5. How much time can you invest in learning online?

 Be creative in setting your time for studying.
 Apart from making time every day to review, use your free time to do a quick run through of your readings.
 Your morning and evening commute can be a good time to watch your recorded lecture videos or scan through your course materials.
 While doing chores, you can put your e-textbooks in read-aloud mode on speaker so you will be learning while being productive in other personal activities.
-You just have to apply the right mindset and the extra discipline of balancing your day-to-day.
+You just have to apply the right mindset and the extra discipline of balancing your day to day.